SShipon/Bike-Rental-Reservation-System-Backend/README.md

 Service Routes:

 - POST /api/bike: Create a Service.
 (Only Accessible by Admin)
-- ET /api/bike/:id: Get a Service.
+- GET /api/bike/:id: Get a Service.
-- ET /api/bike: Get all Services.
+- GET /api/bike: Get all Services.
-- UT /api/bike/:id: Update Services (Only Accessible by Admin)
+- PUT /api/bike/:id: Update Services (Only Accessible by Admin)
 - DELETE /api/bike/:id: Delete (Soft Delete) a Service (Only Accessible by Admin)